TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 36/Genesis 36.43.md

 ---

-chief Magdiel, chief Iram: these are the chiefs of Edom, according to their habitations in the land of their possession.
+chief Magdiel, and chief Iram.
+These are the chiefs of Edom, according to their habitations in the land of their possession.
 This is Esau, the father of the Edomites.